U.S. and U.K. strike Houthi targets in Yemen

 Since November, the Houthis have targeted international cargo ships in the Red Sea, mounting more than two dozen drone and missile attacks.
 Some of the attacks have damaged ships, although U.S. warships have shot down many of the missiles and drones.

-On January 9th, the Pentagon said Houthis launched the largest attack yet, firing one-way drones, anti-ship cruise missiles, and an anti-ship ballistic missile into the Southern Red Sea, towards international shipping lanes where dozens of merchant vessels were transiting.
+On Jan.
+9, the Pentagon said Houthis launched the largest attack yet, firing one-way drones, anti-ship cruise missiles and an anti-ship ballistic missile into the Southern Red Sea, toward international shipping lanes where dozens of merchant vessels were transiting.

 Eighteen drones and missiles were shot down by a combined effort of F-18 aircraft from the USS Dwight D. Eisenhower as well as strikes from the USS Gravely, the USS Laboon, the USS Mason and the United Kingdom's HMS Diamond.
 It was the 26th Houthi attack on commercial shipping lanes in the Red Sea.
 There were no injuries or damage reported.